Surface metrology

-Surface metrology is the measurement of small-scale features on surfaces, and is a branch of metrology.
+Surface metrology is the measurement and characterization of surface topography, and is a branch of metrology.
 Surface primary form, surface fractality, and surface finish (including surface roughness) are the parameters most commonly associated with the field.
-It is important to many disciplines and is mostly known for the machining of precision parts and assemblies which contain mating surfaces or which must operate with high internal pressures.
+Surface metrology is a fundamental measurement science critical across diverse manufacturing and engineering disciplines.
+While historically associated with precision machining and mechanical assemblies, it now plays essential roles in industries ranging from medical devices and electronics to aerospace and energy systems.
+Applications include ensuring biocompatibility of implants, optimizing semiconductor wafer quality, controlling paint adhesion in automotive manufacturing, enhancing solar panel efficiency, and managing thermal performance in electronic components.
+The field encompasses measurements from nanometer-scale surface features to large industrial components, making it indispensable for quality control, performance optimization, and failure prevention across modern manufacturing.

 Surface finish may be measured in two ways: contact and non-contact methods.
 Contact methods involve dragging a measurement stylus across the surface; these instruments are called profilometers.
 Non-contact methods include: interferometry, digital holography, confocal microscopy, focus variation, structured light, electrical capacitance, electron microscopy, photogrammetry and non-contact profilometers.

 Overview

+The earliest ways of surface measurement relied on subjective tactile and visual inspection via fingernail and eye respectively.
+The quantitative way of measuring surfaces were based off of this rough concept.
+This created two main branches of instrumentation that follow the contact and optical form coming from these rudimentary techniques.
+Contact techniques use physical probes to map the surface topography and optical methods employ light based systems to characterize surface features and geometry.

 The most common method is to use a diamond stylus profilometer.
 The stylus is run perpendicular to the lay of the surface.
 The probe usually traces along a straight line on a flat surface or in a circular arc around a cylindrical surface.
 The length of the path that it traces is called the measurement length.
 The wavelength of the lowest frequency filter that will be used to analyze the data is usually defined as the sampling length.
 Most standards recommend that the measurement length should be at least seven times longer than the sampling length, and according to the Nyquist–Shannon sampling theorem it should be at least two times longer than the wavelength of interesting features.
 The assessment length or evaluation length is the length of data that will be used for analysis.
 Commonly one sampling length is discarded from each end of the measurement length.
 3D measurements can be made with a profilometer by scanning over a 2D area on the surface.